Categories &

 Calculates 2*n+1 sigma points in n dimensions.

-Sigma points are used in the unscented transfrom to estimate the result of applying a given nonlinear transformation to a probability distribution that is characterized only in terms of a finite set of statistics.
+Sigma points are used in the unscented transform to estimate the result of applying a given nonlinear transformation to a probability distribution that is characterized only in terms of a finite set of statistics.

 There is no unique way of computing sigma points, this function implements the algorithm described in section 2.6 "The New Filter" pages 40-41 of